Review and road test of the Ford Fiesta 1.0 EcoBoost

 The Fiesta has always been a bit of a star where running costs are concerned.
 When the engines used to be a bit off the pace, the asking prices were low.
 Now that the Fiesta has some of the most fuel efficient engines in the sector, the list prices of the cars are a little higher - but to compensate, residual values have improved a little in turn.
-The 1.0-litre EcoBoost engine returns some excellent figures with both 100 and 125PS variants returning a stellar 65.7mpg on the combined cycle and registering either 97 or 98g/km.
+There's an mHEV version of this 1.0-litre EcoBoost engine available but even in its conventional form, this unit returns some excellent figures with both 100 and 125PS variants returning a stellar 65.7mpg on the combined cycle and registering either 97 or 98g/km.
 With the 140PS model, the figures are 62.8mpg and 102g/km.

 Insurance premiums and maintenance costs have been kept low by an intelligent approach to manufacturing.
 Bake-hardened steel on the front wings, for example, offers better resistance to low speed bumps and scrapes.
 Headlamps and tail lamps are positioned high, away from potential impacts, while specially shaped 'crash cans' are designed as sacrificial parts, collapsing predictably in an impact to prevent more extensive damage and higher repair bills.

 The Ford Fiesta has always been a vehicle that the British public has warmed to and it makes most sense in this 1.0 EcoBoost guise.
 There's an unpretentious quality to this seventh generation model and a focus on providing the things that really matter to small car buyers - fun handling, an affordable asking price, low running costs and decent accommodation and space.